Duke-GCB/lando/README.md

 Service that runs cwl workflows on VMs in a openstack cloud.

+The project is made up of 3 scripts:

+- __lando__ - server that spawns VMs and sends messages for them to run job steps
+- __lando_worker__ - program that runs inside the VMs that listens for messages to run different steps
+- __lando_client__ - program that can send lando the start/cancel message (only used for testing purposes)

+There are two config files:

+- __/etc/lando_config.yml__ - contains all settings used by lando
+- __/etc/lando_worker_config.yml__ - created and placed on the VMs by lando based off of data in /etc/lando_config.yml

+The major third party components are:
+- __Rabbitmq__ - a queue were messages are placed for lando to consume.
+- __bespin-api__ - a REST API that contains data about jobs to run and will put __start_job__ and __cancel_job__ in the queue for __lando__. https://github.com/Duke-GCB/bespin-api
+- __Openstack__ - a cloud where VMs are created and will have lando_client run in them to execute workflows.

 ## Setup
 Assumes you have installed Python 2.7, [Openstack](https://www.openstack.org/), [Rabbitmq](http://www.rabbitmq.com/).

 ### Install lando-messaging and lando.
 ```